 Heart’s Desire Beach has one accessibly designed table.
 The grill is on a grassy surface.
 Restroom is generally accessible.
 Routes of travel from parking to the picnic table and restroom are generally accessible.

-Millerton Point Trail: Located off Highway 1 about five miles north of Point Reyes Station, this 1-mile accessible loop trail traverses coastal bluffs with spectacular views of Tomales Bay, Point Reyes, and surrounding coastal hills.
+The Millerton Point Trail is a 1.18 mile accessible loop trail located off Highway 1 about five miles north of Point Reyes Station.
+This 1-mile accessible loop trail traverses coastal bluffs with spectacular views of Tomales Bay, Point Reyes, and surrounding coastal hills.
+The surface is compacted soil.
+The trail is generally flat at less than 5% slopes with one section for 135 feet at 7%.
 Accessible parking and accessible vault restroom are available at the trailhead.

 Due to staffing levels, a beach wheelchair is only available from May 1 – Labor Day with advanced notice.
 Contact the Tomales Bay Ranger Station at (415) 669-1140 to make arrangements.